leolca/lectures/nlp/encoding.md

 - **Night Writing:**
   - Inventor: Charles Barbier, 1815, for silent military communication.
   - Structure: 12-dot cells for phonetic sounds, complex for practical use.
+\pause

 - **Braille:**
   - Creator: Louis Braille, 1824 (first published 1829), adapted from Night Writing.
   - Innovation: 6-dot cell, simpler, and more accessible for the blind.
-  - First Binary Encoding: Each cell represents binary combinations.
+  - Binary Encoding: Each cell represents binary combinations.
   - Universal Adoption: Braille became the standard for blind communication worldwide.
   - Expansion: Adapted for various languages, math, music, and more.